-In the next quarter, the Pilot 1A project team will complete internal review of the water quality and treatability analysis and utilize this information in developing treatment unit costs for a potential new source of supply and will continue to make progress in evaluating the potential financial implications and necessary institutional agreements needed to enable exchanges with ACWD and Valley Water.
+In the next quarter, the Pilot 1A project team will complete internal review of the water quality and treatability analysis final report.
+The Pilot 1A project team is working on developing treatment unit costs for a potential new source of supply and will continue to make progress in evaluating the potential financial implications and necessary institutional agreements needed to enable exchanges with ACWD and Valley Water.